← All services Service

 • Designs a development path based on projects, readings, and relevant interactions,

 When talking about generational transition, it is natural for the focus to shift mostly to NextGen.
-However, Orhan Erkut’s field observations make one thing very clear: if the current generation does not plan “what they will do after letting go,” it becomes very difficult to complete the transition in a healthy way.
+However, Orhan Erkut's field observations make one thing very clear:

 Today, many business leaders who say, "I'm not thinking about retirement yet, I still have 10–15 years," do not actually plan what kind of life they will build once they step back from the business.
 They leave the process to its "natural flow" without considering where, with whom, and how they will spend their time.
 This creates uncertainty both in their inner world and within the family and the company.

-For this reason, in recent years, Orhan Erkut has been working particularly with leaders of the current generation—owners and active shareholders—through mentoring programs focused on preparing for retirement and role transition.
+For this reason, in recent years, Orhan Erkut has been working particularly with leaders of the current generation—owners and active shareholders—through advisory programs focused on preparing for retirement and role transition.
 In these engagements, they discuss and structure:

 • When and how they would like to step back,

-• What kind of balance do they want to establish in their lives after handing over responsibilities?
+• What kind of balance do they want to establish in their lives after handing over responsibilities,

-• Which investments, projects, or social domains would be enriching and meaningful for them?
+• Which investments, projects, or social domains would be enriching and meaningful for them,

 • How the boundaries and expectations will be defined once they move into an "observer" role in the company.